Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/pumpkin-patrol/rules/_index.md

 {{% rules-block heading="Play" %}}

-Take clockwise turns.
+Take clockwise turns, beginning with the start player.
 On your turn, take **two actions**.

-The possible actions are:
+The possible actions are ...

-* ADD: Add a card from your hand to your home.
+**ADD**: Add a card from your hand to _any_ home.
 Make sure the side you want ( = which specific decoration) points up.

+If you add it to somebody else's home,

+* They decide how to rotate it.
+* You steal a decoration of theirs, but only one that matches an icon on _your_ card.
+* A wildcard ("?") matches any icon, even disregarding the type (decoration or treat).

-* REMOVE: Discard a card from your home or hand.
-Draw 2 new Hand Cards from the deck (into your hand).
+**REMOVE**: Draw 2 new Hand Cards, either from the facedown deck _or_ from the discard pile.
+Pay for it by discarding 1 card from your home or hand.

+{{% remark %}}
+If the draw pile runs out, immediately take the discard pile, shuffle it, and make it the new facedown deck.
+{{% /remark %}}

 @TODO: IMAGE EXAMPLE